bscw21027/number_guessing_game/README.md

 Contributions to the Number Guessing Game are welcome!
 If you find any bugs, have suggestions for improvements, or want to add new features, please feel free to open an issue or submit a pull request on the project's GitHub repository.

 # Contact
-If you have any questions, suggestions, or issues, please feel free to contact the project maintainer at bscw@itu.edu.pk
+If you have any questions, suggestions, or issues, please feel free to contact the project maintainer at bsce21027@itu.edu.pk